Phil Morris (speedway rider): Final years

-His injury problems were to have a lasting effect on the Welshman, and, although he returned to the saddle in 2009, signing to ride for the Stoke Potters in the Premier League and starting the season well with some good performances, problems with his shoulder meant his scoring slumped and he was axed from the side, going on to ride for the Workington Comets, where again he struggled for points.
+Morris' injury problems were to have a lasting effect on the Welshman, and, although he returned to the saddle in 2009, signing to ride for the Stoke Potters in the Premier League and starting the season well with some good performances, problems with his shoulder meant his scoring slumped and he was axed from the side, going on to ride for the Workington Comets, where again he struggled for points.
 He also doubled up with the Lakeside Hammers in the Elite League, where he produced a number of good performances.
 However, he took a heavy fall at Workington in August, and once again the shoulder was badly dislocated.
 On the advice of medics he took the decision to retire from speedway to avoid permanent damage to the shoulder.
 Morris announced his retirement from competitive Speedway at the age of 34 in September 2009.
 Two years later, in September 2011, Morris staged his farewell meeting at Birmingham Speedway.

 Management

-He was appointed as head coach of the 2010 Great Britain under 21 team.
-This proved so successful that he was tasked with responsibility for the management, development and co-ordination of activities with regards to the riders aged 21 and below in British Speedway a role he continued in for the next 4 seasons.
+Morris was appointed as head coach of the 2010 Great Britain under 21 team.
+This proved so successful that he was tasked with responsibility for the management, development and co-ordination of activities with regards to the riders aged 21 and below in British Speedway a role he continued in for the next four seasons.

-In 2012 he was appointed Assistant Team Manager for the Senior Squad as well, a role he undertook for 2013 Speedway World Cup as well.
+In 2012, he was appointed Assistant Team Manager for the Senior Squad as well, a role he undertook for 2013 Speedway World Cup as well.

 Morris also successfully lead Team GB to a series victory over Australia in a series of meetings held on Premier League tracks.

-In 2012 Morris returned to the Birmingham Brummies to manage the team, alongside the incumbent manager and promoter Graham Drury.
+In 2012, Morris returned to the Birmingham Brummies to manage the team, alongside the incumbent manager and promoter Graham Drury.
 In their first year as joint team managers they led the Brummies to the Elite League play-off's, for the first time since the club's reformation in 2006.
 For the 2013 season Morris took over the full team management duties, where he led the Brummies to the league's top slot at the end of the season, only to see them lose to Poole Pirates in the grand final.
 Morris resigned from his position at the end of the campaign, revealing unrest behind the scenes as his main reasons.

 After playing a key role in the development of the newly formed Elite League Rider draft system, which saw young British riders fast tracked into the 2014 Elite League teams, Morris decided to tender his resignation from the role of under 21 coach at the end of the season.
 In December 2014, he was named the new FIM Race Director for the Speedway Grand Prix World Championship series as well as the Speedway World Cup, following the retirement of Tony Olsson.

 Game show appearances

-Morris has appeared on a number of UK television game shows including The Weakest Link, Brainbox Challenge where he won several hundred pounds and Eggheads.
+Morris has appeared on a number of UK television game shows including The Weakest Link, Brainbox Challenge, Eggheads.